escrin/escrin/worker/README.md

 - [workerd_config.capnp](./workerd_config.capnp) - the configuration of the `escrin/workerd` that runs the platform services and sets up the Smart Worker sandbox
 - [src/runner.ts](./src/runner.ts) - the entrypoint service of the `escrin-runner` that spawns Smart Workers when requested
 - [src/env/iam](./src/env/iam/) - a service linked to Smart Workers that provides decentrized key and identity management.
+- [src/env/tpm](./src/env/tpm/) - a service that provides access to the local Trusted Platform Module, which can be used to remotely attest to relying parties

 As you work on the code, please feel encouraged to [file issues](https://github.com/escrin/escrin/issues) or participate in [the Discord community](https://enshrine.ai/discord)!